crcdng/smart_contract_101_archetype/Readme.md

 https://better-call.dev/ghostnet/KT1P43L56ADABdf4xHq2KdF1nK6n7irXn5Sq/operations

 This tool provides lot of information about the contract we just deployed.
 Let's first check its address (starting with 'KT1..') and confirm that the creator is our admin account.
 Then we want to see if the code works as expected.
-Keep this tab open in your Webbrowser.
+Keep this tab open in your web browser.

 We will now make a second account using the Kukai wallet.
 Go to https://ghostnet.kukai.app/new-wallet and follow the instructions.
 Create a password and download the keystore file when prompted. *Remember that all accounts we create in this workshop are throw-away accounts, for coding and testing on Ghostnet and nothing else.*